Where and How can God use you?

 Morling College recently celebrated 100 years of Biblically grounded, quality education and training.
 Morling is committed to its Baptist heritage, however our community of students are from a wide range of denominations.
 We aim to prepare you to apply your studies within your profession, whether that be in ministry, teaching, mission, nursing, accountancy, building or wherever God is calling you.

 If you are searching for a Bible college that will challenge, stretch and equip you, we invite you to consider Morling College.
 Morling is committed to excellence in teaching and learning, research, and high standards in scholarship.
 It offers cutting-edge training in Bible, Ministry, Theology, Evangelism, Mission, Education, Counselling, Chaplaincy and Leadership development.
+Our campuses can be found across Australia with locations including Sydney, Perth and Brisbane.

 The people at Morling are diverse in culture, gender, language, spiritual gifting and church background.
 We are a dynamic, creative and colourful group of people who seek to love God with all that we are.
 We are a community of believers who recognise that it is Christ who unites us and calls us His people.
 As God’s people we celebrate the unique testimony of each individual and how God has uniquely created them in His image and gifted them for service.
 We invite you to experience the richness of a united, yet diverse community of men and women at Morling College.